| What's JEX |

 would not speed it up by much and perhaps would even slow

+it down.
 Jex supports both types of language processors

 equally well.
 Better yet, if needed, Jex allows an interpreter